tu-dortmund-ls12-rt/unikernel-based_deferrable_server_analysis/README.md

     ├── auto.sh                 # bash-script to automize the evaluation
     └── README.md

-Note that the source code of the case study part (Section 6.2) is contributed by the business partner, so it is excluded from this repository.
+Note that the source code of the case study part (Section 6.2) is contributed by a close-source project, so it is excluded from this repository.
+Please contact the company, i.e., [EMVICORE GmbH](https://emvicore.com/de/) for further information.

 ### Deployment